Junk One Minute, Gone the Next

 - Industrial non-hazardous solid waste

-A bioreactor is a MSW landfill which adds liquids to break down bacteria within the waste.
+A bioreactor is an MSW landfill that adds liquids to break down bacteria within the waste.
 Unlike other types of landfills, they speed up the rate of breakdown which allows for nearly 15-30% extra landfill space.

 Industrial Waste landfills are non-hazardous waste collection facilities, accepting materials like construction debris.